tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 - It reads the mRNA and connects the correct Amino Acids together to form proteins

 ##### tRNA
-- tRNA brings the corre
+- tRNA brings the correct Amino Acids associated with the genetic sequence to the rRNA
+- each tRNA matches its speci